m59peacemaker/js-wark/README.md

 #### event simultaneity

 Being that moments of [time](#time) are introduced by `emit`, and no two calls to `emit` can be executed at the same instant (as even synchronous code is still executed in order), there can never be two simultaneous moments in time.
-However, [emitting within a subscription](#nested-moments) to an emitter is possible and necessary for composing emitters, and it is a semantic nightmare.
+However, [emitting within a subscription](#nested-moments) to an emitter is possible and necessary for composing emitters, though it is a semantic nightmare.

 Consider the following composition and result from emitters: